gregwebs/blog.gregweber.info/posts/2011-06-03-high-performance-rb-part1.markdown

 A Fiber is a light-weight thread of execution that can be paused or resumed by the programmer.
 We might be comfortable handing off all of the task of pausing and resuming to a better runtime, particularly in the case of non-blocking IO.
 But it turns out this is not that hard to manage, and it only has to be done once by the library writer- the implementation details become transparent to the library user.

 By the end of this series you should be convinced of the importance of fibers.
 Unfortunately MRI 1.9 is still the king of fiber performance, but expect JRuby & Rubinius to catch-up.
-Note that there are alternative techniques for asynchronous IO in the jRuby runtime that I know little about.

 # XML: Constant memory usage with enumerators and fibers